jasonflorentino/hamiltoss/README.md

 — Jason, Feb 2023

+## Features
+- 🔍 Search for items that you're curious about sorting.
+- 👀 See a preview in the search results of where something might be sorted.
+- 🖼 View more details about specific items, and see a list of related items.
+- 📚 Browse a list of all available results.
+- ⏱ Recent searches are stored locally in your browser.
+(I've found myself looking up things more than once.)
+- ☝️ See an alert around notable times in the pickup calendar.
+(Like when collection is a day later.)

 ## Tech intro

 This is a [SvelteKit](https://kit.svelte.dev/) app made with their TypeScript starter.
 Styling is done with [Tailwind](https://tailwindcss.com/) and was added to the project using this handy repo [svelte-add/tailwindcss](https://github.com/svelte-add/tailwindcss).
 Code is formatted with Prettier.
 I'm using the Prettier plugin `prettier-plugin-tailwindcss` to automatically sort tailwind classes in code.